a104437ana/sakura-garden/README.md

 ## Features
 - 🌸 Transforms your GitHub contributions into a beautiful garden
 - :octocat: Updates automatically based on your GitHub activity
-- 🌗 Supports both light and dark themes
+- 🌗 Automatically matches light or dark mode — no need to pick one
 - 📱 Looks good on desktop and mobile
 - ⚡ Easy to integrate into any README or portfolio
 - 💻 Dedicated [website](https://sakura-garden.vercel.app) to generate and view your garden